Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: The limiting mixed Hodge structure and the extended period map

 \subsection{The Clemens-Schmid exact sequence for $X_0$: the rational or Enriques cases}

 First assume that $\hY$ is a rational or Enriques surface, so that $k=2$.
 In particular, there are two monodromy matrices $N_1$, $N_2$ arising from the deformation theory of $X_0$.
 Referring to Theorem~\ref{versal}, taking the diagonal embedding of $\Delta$ in $\Delta^2$ gives a smoothing $\mathcal{X}\to \Delta$ of $X_0$ for which the monodromy is $N = N_1 + N_2$.
+Because of the somewhat special nature of the $d$-semistable surface $X_0$, the total space $\mathcal{X}$ is smooth.

 The main point is then the following: